IST Entertainment: Cre.ker Entertainment

-2019–2025: Merged agency named to IST Entertainment
+Merged agency named to IST Entertainment

 On February 13, 2019, Kakao Entertainment released a statement that Plan A Entertainment and Fave Entertainment would be merging on April 1.
 Plan A Entertainment, being the surviving entity in the merger, was renamed Play M Entertainment and absorbed Fave Entertainment's assets and remaining artists, including trainees.

 In May 2020, it was announced that "Fave Girls", who became "Play M Girls" following the merger, would be debuting in June as Weeekly.
 It is the company's first girl group since Apink.

 On September 17, 2021, Kakao Entertainment announced that Play M Entertainment and Cre.ker Entertainment would be merging in the future.

 On November 12, 2021, it was announced that the company's new corporate name would be IST Entertainment, which took in effect on November 1.

 On February 7, 2022, IST Entertainment announced the debut of a new boy group in the second half of the year through a reality competition show, The Origin – A, B, Or What?.
 The show premiered on March 19, 2022.
 On the finale episode aired on May 7, 2022, it was announced that the final 7 will debut as ATBO, and will debut in July 27.

 On April 11, 2022, IST Entertainment and Universal Music Japan announced the foundation of their joint venture label, "Universal Music IST".

-2025–present: Full acquisition by Beyond Music
+Full acquisition by Beyond Music

-On February 5, 2025, Beyond Music announced that it fully acquired IST Entertainment from Kakao Entertainment and will be incorporating it as a subsidiary.

-On February 26, 2025, IST Entertainment announced that all Weeekly members have terminated their contract with the label.
-The future activities of the group remain undecided as of now.
+In February 2025, Kakao Entertainment agreed to sell its 100% stake in IST Entertainment to music intellectual-property investment company Beyond Music.
+IST Entertainment was established in 2021 through the merger of Kakao Entertainment's Play M Entertainment and Cre.ker Entertainment, and had represented artists including Apink, The Boyz, Weekly and ATBO.
+Beyond Music planned to retain IST's music intellectual property while partnering with Contents Technologies for artist development and management.
+The transaction formed part of Kakao Entertainment's broader efforts to restructure and consolidate its subsidiary businesses.

+Following the sale of IST Entertainment to Beyond Music in February 2025, all six members of Weeekly terminated their exclusive contracts with the agency by mutual agreement.
+IST Entertainment did not announce whether Weeekly would disband or continue under a new agency.

+In September 2025, music intellectual-property company Content Technologies began seeking approximately ₩80 billion in new investment at a proposed valuation of ₩300 billion.
+The funding was intended to support expansion of its music IP portfolio and overseas operations.
+Existing investors including KB Investment and SV Investment were reported to be considering follow-on investments, alongside potential new domestic and international investors.

+In January 2026, IST Entertainment was reported to be preparing to debut Tunexx, a seven-member boy group scheduled to launch in March.
+The group includes Park Dong-gyu, who gained recognition through Boys II Planet.
+Tunexx was described as the first new group launched by IST Entertainment under its new management following the company's restructuring.